e-Spirit/fsxa-pwa/docs/components/FSXABaseLayout.md

 ## Introduction

 The FSXABaseLayout is there to have a basic component to be able to implement further layout components.
-Thereby different attributes and a method are given, which should simplify the development significantly.
+It provides different attributes and methods, which should simplify the development significantly.
 These are described in this chapter.
 This component inherits all the attributes and methods of the [FSXABaseComponent](FSXABaseComponent.md).

 ## Usage